Breadcrumb

 Compliance with the European Union

 Becoming the most favored country in the Caucasus to enter the European Union, with which it has a close and positive relationship, Georgia has signed several binding treaties with Brussels, following the aspiration of Georgian citizens for more democracy and human rights.
-In 2016, the agreement of association between the EU and Georgia came into force, something that allows for serious steps in political and economic integration, such as the creation of the Deep and Comprehensive Free Trade Area (DCFTA).
-This preferential trade regime makes the EU the country's main trade partner .
-The DCFTA financial aid encourages Georgia to reform its trade framework , following the principles of the World Trade Organization, while eliminating tariffs and facilitating broad and mutual access.
-This alignment with the EU's framework legal framework prepares the country for eventual accession.
+In 2016, the EU-Georgia associationagreement came into force, something that allows for serious steps in political and economic integration, such as the creation of the Deep and Comprehensive Free Trade Area (DCFTA).
+This preferential trade regime makes the EU the country's main trading partner .
+The DCFTA financial aid Georgia to reform its trade framework , following the principles of the World Trade Organization, while eliminating tariffs and facilitating broad mutual access.
+This alignment with the EU legal framework prepares the country for eventual accession.

-As for agreement of association, it should be mentioned that Georgia is a member country of the association Eastern within the European Neighborhood Policy.
-Through this association, Brussels issues annual reports on the steps taken by a given state to reach closer alignment with the EU.
-The committee of association is the formal institution dedicated to monitoring these partnership relations; its meetings have highlighted the progress made and the growing closeness between Georgia and the EU.
+As for the association agreement , it should be mentioned that Georgia is a member country of the Eastern association within the European Neighborhood Policy.
+Through this association, Brussels issues annual reports on the steps taken by a given state to achieve greater alignment with the EU.
+The association committee is the formal institution dedicated to overseeing these partnership relations; its meetings have highlighted the progress made and the growing closeness between Georgia and the EU.

-In 2016 the committee of Permanent Representatives of the EU confirmed the agreement of the European Parliament on visa liberalization with Georgia.
-That agreement was based on visa-free travel for EU citizens crossing the country's borders, and for Georgian citizens traveling to the EU for stays of up to 90 days.
+In 2016 the EU Permanent Representatives committee confirmed the European Parliament's agreement on visa-free travel with Georgia.
+This agreement was based on visa-free travel for EU citizens crossing the country's borders, and for Georgian citizens traveling to the EU for stays of up to 90 days.

 Georgia, however, has been disappointed in its expectations when the EU has expressed doubts about the advisability of its membership.
 Some member countries claimed the danger that Georgian criminal groups could pose, something that several pro-Russian parties in the country took advantage of to wage an energetic campaign against the EU and NATO.
 The campaign had its results and anti-Russian opinion declined, leading Moscow to further assertion with military maneuvers, although in the 2016 elections citizen support for Georgian Dream continued.

 Although there is no prospect of forthcoming accession, the EU continues to offer hope, as in German Chancellor Angela Merkel's tour of the Caucasus last summer.
 On her visit to Georgia, Merkel compared the Georgian conflict to the Ukrainian conflict due to the presence of Russian troops in the country's separatist regions.
-She visited the town of Odzisi, located on the border with South Ossetia, and at a speech at the University of Tbilisi said that both that territory and Abkhazia are "occupied territories," which did not go down well with Moscow.
-Merkel pledged to do her best to keep this "injustice" on the international diary .
+She visited the town of Odzisi, located on the border with South Ossetia, and in a speech at the University of Tbilisi said that both that territory and Abkhazia are "occupied territories", which was not well received by Moscow.
+Merkel pledged to do her utmost to keep this "injustice" in the international diary .

 Georgian President Salome Zourachvili also believes that the UK 's exit from the European Union can be a great opportunity for Georgia.
 "It will force Europe to reform itself.
 And as I am an optimist I am sure it will open new doors for us," she has said.